New York Magazine

 Profile

 One block from the United Nations, this five-floor cultural center has a perennially fashionable interior that brings together clean lines, natural elements and an airy lightness.
 The main lobby, subtly lit by wooden, slatted ceiling fixtures, holds a Japanese bamboo garden and waterfall by the stairwell, which opens up to a view of more greenery on the second floor.
 The Society, founded in 1907, engages its largely American audience with an innovative program of art, theater and film, which often highlights work that reinterprets ancient and classical Japanese forms.
 Though there’s no permanent art collection, the gallery hosts two prominent exhibits and a smaller summer exhibit each year, the subjects of which have spanned early Buddhist sculpture, Isamu Noguchi's ceramic art, and contemporary photography.
 Meanwhile, such stage pieces as noh and kyogen dramas, avant-garde dance and puppetry by Basil Twist keep the theatrical program lively.
-The language center offers beginning to advanced courses in Japanese, as well as English conversation classes.
+The language center offers beginning to advanced courses in Japanese, as well as Japanese conversation classes.
 There are also nearly 50 lectures and talks a year on topics ranging from architecture to poetry to sake.

 Classes & Lectures